Find Answers

 Electronic Billing (eBilling)

+Tuition and fees for credit courses are billed monthly by the University.
 You will receive an email notification from the University when monthly billing statements are ready to view on RAMweb.
-An email notification is sent for any month you have activity on your student account.
-Email notifications are sent to your preferred email address; this is typically the email address associated with your Electronic Identity (eID) and can be updated from RAMweb.
+A notification is sent for any month you have activity on your student account.

 Billing Statements and Payment Due Dates

-Each billing statement has detailed financial information relating to each billing period and is not cumulative.
+Your billing statement in RAMweb has detailed financial information relating to each billing period and is not cumulative.
 Each statement includes a due date indicating when payment must arrive at the University Cashier's Office.
-See the table below for important initial billing and payment timeframes.
+See the table below for important billing and payment dates.

 Semester First Email Notification Sent